Green v. County School Board of New Kent County: Supreme Court

+Decision

+In a unanimous decision the Supreme Court held that New Kent's freedom of choice plan did not comply with the mandate of Brown II "to effectuate a transition" to a "unitary" school system.

+New Kent argued that Brown only required that states "take down the fence" keeping students from attending the schools they wanted, but did not require racially balanced school enrollment.

 The Court's skepticism of New Kent's freedom of choice plan was due in part to the county's slowness: "it is relevant that this first step did not come until some 11 years after Brown I was decided and 10 years after Brown II directed the making of a 'prompt and reasonable start.' ...
 Moreover, a plan that, at this late date, fails to provide meaningful assurance of prompt and effective disestablishment of a dual system is also intolerable.
 'The time for mere 'deliberate speed' has run out,' Griffin v.
 County School Board, 377 U. S. 218, 377 U. S. 234."